Part 1 – Can I Recover Data after Format?

 Step 1: choose one way to open the Disk Management:

-• click on the "Computer" icon on desktop and choose "Manage" option from pop-up menu.
-Then , choose "Disk Management" under "Storage".
+- click on the “Computer” icon on the desktop and choose the “Manage” option from the pop-up menu.
+Then, choose “Disk Management” under “Storage”.

 Step 2: right-click on the target partition and select “Format…” from the context menu.